jhaakma/EasyMCM/docs/components/templates/classes/Template.rst

 ==========

 A Template is the top level component in mcmData.
 It determines the overall layout of the menu.
+Can be created with a table or a string (name).

 Fields:
 -------

-class (string)
-    Can be set to custom template types.

-    *Optional: Defaults to "Template" for the
-    top level table in mcmData.*

 name (string)
     The name field is the mod name, used to register the MCM,